 Projects of nehemia team India

-In the nehemia children’s centre around 30 children (mostly Dalits) have found a new home where they can develop their personality and be educated.
-In the meantime, a kindergarten was also set up in the centre.
+In the nehemia children’s center around 30 children (mostly Dalits) have found a new home where they can develop their personality and be educated.
+In the meantime, a kindergarten has also been set up in the centre.

 Small Business Development

 The nehemia team India offers sewing lessons for widows.
-Here up to eight widows learn how to handle fabrics and sewing machines.The duration of the training is half a year and it is free of charge.
+Here up to eight widows learn how to handle fabrics and sewing machines.The duration of the training is six months and it is free of charge.
 The aim is for the widows to be able to run a microbusiness from home.
 School uniforms and simple articles of clothing are to be produced.
-Those who have completed the training will be provided with a sewing machine as basic equipment.
+Those who have completed the training are provided with a sewing machine as basic equipment.

 The nehemia team India has opened its first school in India.145 children now have the opportunity to visit the school from Monday to Saturday.
 It is located in an extension of the children’s centre.
 Most of them are Dalit children (casteless).
 The few students who belong to families of higher castes have one thing in common with them: the poverty of their families.

 Especially for “Dalit children” a sponsorship provides food, accommodation, clothing, school education and medical care.
-Adolescents can stay in the nehemia centre until they reach the age of 18.
+Adolescents can stay in the nehemia center until they reach the age of 18.
 Until then, they have usually also completed vocational training, so that from then on they can lead their lives independently.

 Various training courses and seminars for employees and leaders of church congregations take place throughout the year.